 Dental implants preserve the integrity of the facial structure and reduce the inconvenience associated with tooth loss.
 The implant itself looks like a small screw with a diameter of about 3 - 4 mm and a length of 7 to 21mm.
-It is made of titanium, because it is completely "biocompatible", tolerated and not seen by the human body as a foreign object.
+It is made of titanium and it is completely "biocompatible", tolerated and not seen by the human body as a foreign object.
 The discovery of this property was one of the landmark moments in the history of medicine and was awarded the Nobel Prize.

 Implant treatment consists of two phases: surgical and prosthetic.

-Subsequently, based on a panoramic X-ray (OPG) or computed tomography (CT), the doctor conducts an analysis of the patient, checking the bone quality and quantity to check if it is appropriate to take in a standard implant.
+Subsequently, based on a panoramic X-ray (OPG) or computer tomography (CT), the doctor conducts an analysis of the patient, checking the bone quality and quantity to check if it is appropriate to take in a standard implant.
 Otherwise, you might be required to rebuild bones that have been removed in any way through the process of guided bone regeneration or sinus lift jaw.
 Based on the information gathered, the doctor chooses the correct type and size of implant.
 At this stage, a detailed treatment plan is also created.

-Implantation is a minimally invasive procedure, carried out under local anaesthesia, which makes it completely painless.
+Implantat placement procedure or implantation, is a minimally invasive procedure, carried out under local anaesthesia, which makes it completely painless.
 Depending on the number of implants, this can last from 20 to 60 minutes.
 The doctor cuts the gums and, using a special drill, prepares the place in the bone into which the implant will be screwed.

 The dentist will then check the implant positioning and the wound will be sutured.
 At this stage, the gum completely covers the implant and no part of it is exposed.
 Immediately after the implantation, the process of osseointegration begins - that is the natural healing of bone around the implant.
 The time it takes to complete the integration of the implant with the bone is always determined individually, but it can be assumed that for implants in the upper jaw is approximately 6 months, and in the lower jaw about 2-3 months.
 After this period, the patient comes to the unveiling of the implant.
 It is a procedure involving the gingival incision and exposure of the upper part of the implant.